prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 Here's how this works:

 1. If the bid adapter YAML declares support of multiformat, then `prefmtype` is ignored in the request.
-The default value of multiformat supported is `true` in PBS 2.0, but will be `false` in PBS 3.0.
+The default value of multiformat supported is `true`.
 1. If the bidder declares that they don't support multiformat and the incoming request contains multiple formats, then one of the formats is chosen by either `$.ext.prebid.biddercontrols.BIDDER.prefmtype` or config `auction.preferredmediatype.BIDDER`

 #### OpenRTB Response Extensions